-During the year ended 30 June 2022, the Corporation has undertaken a number of transactions with entities which are defined as a related party.
-The total income and expenditure attributable to those entities in the year ended 30 June 2022, as well as the balance due or recoverable from the entities at 30 June 2022 is listed below, along with the comparison figures for the year ended 30 June 2021.
+(A Company Limited by Guarantee) FALKLANDS LANDHOLDINGS CORPORATION income and expenditure attributable to those entities in the year ended 30 June 2023, as well as the balance due or recoverable from the entities at 30 June 2023 is listed below, along with the comparison figures for the year ended 30 June 2022.
+15. Related party transactions